drvinceknight/unpeudemath/_drafts/my-thoughts-on-plotly.md

 **Getting other formats**

-So on that page I can tweak the graph if I wanted to and finally I can just grab the plot in whatever format I want by simply adding the correct format extension to the url:
+On that page I can tweak the graph if I wanted to and finally I can just grab the plot in whatever format I want by simply adding the correct format extension to the url:

 - pdf: [https://plot.ly/~drvinceknight/2.pdf](https://plot.ly/~drvinceknight/2.pdf)
 - png: [https://plot.ly/~drvinceknight/2.pdf](https://plot.ly/~drvinceknight/2.png)